 EMG classification (CatBoost)¶

-End-to-end walkthrough of examples/synthetic/emg_classification.py: synthetic 8-channel EMG → MyoVerse RMS+MAV features → CatBoost binary classifier → smoothed hand pose → VHI.
+End-to-end walkthrough of examples/synthetic/emg_classification.py: synthetic 8-channel EMG → RMS+MAV features (from myogestic.recipes.features) → CatBoost binary classifier → smoothed hand pose → VHI.

 Run it first¶

-One terminal, then click two Launch buttons in the GUI itself - the demo's process_launcher panel spawns the synthetic generator and the Virtual Hand for you.
+One terminal, then click Launch in the GUI's process_launcher panel to spawn the synthetic EMG generator.

 What you should see¶